 For Darker Areas or Where Space is Limited

-As many care home residents have either visual or hearing impairments, a sensory garden can and should be designed to stimulate the whole range of human senses.
+As many care home residents have visual or hearing impairments, a sensory garden can and should be designed to stimulate the whole range of human senses.

-Study results demonstrate that drumming is a valuable treatment for stress, fatigue, anxiety, hypertension, asthma, chronic pain, arthritis, dementia, mental illness, migraines, cancer, multiple sclerosis, Alzheimer's and Parkinson's disease, stroke, paralysis, emotional disorders, ADHD sufferer's, people with learning difficulties, a wide range of physical disabilities as well as for recovering addicts, older people, troubled adolescents and prisoners.
+Study results demonstrate that drumming is a valuable treatment for stress, fatigue, anxiety, hypertension, asthma, chronic pain, arthritis, dementia, mental illness, migraines, cancer, multiple sclerosis, Alzheimer's and Parkinson's disease, stroke, paralysis, emotional disorders, ADHD sufferer's, people with learning difficulties, a wide range of physical disabilities as well as for recovering addicts, older people, troubled adolescents, and prisoners.

 Outdoor Musical Instruments in the playground provide a non-threatening and fun outlet for creative and emotional expression.
 Through the medium of music, many essential life skills can be learned.
 Music can profoundly affect anyone, but the benefits of exposing a child with disabilities to music can be huge.
 Outdoor musical instruments help create genuinely inclusive play spaces and play opportunities for children who may not usually have access to all equipment.